 The parasite is identified by its characteristic horse-shoe shaped macronucleus in addition to the coarsely granular and vacuolated cytoplasm.
-Abu El-Wafa (1988) described I. multifiliis from different species of fishes but with smaller measurements (28 μm in diameter).
-He also found the same species in the grass carp $ctenopharyngodon\ idella$ with the measurements much larger (about 710 μm in diameter).
-The present study (67.4 μm) is similar to Koura $et\ al.\ (1997)$ described the parasite from $Oreochromis\ niloticus\ (57.5 <math display="inline">\mu m$).
+Abu El-Wafa (1988) described I. multifiliis from different species of fishes but with smaller measurements (28 μ m in diameter).
+He also found the same species in the grass carp ctenopharyngodon idella with the measurements much larger (about 710 μ m in diameter).
+The present study (67.4 μ m) is similar to Koura et al. (1997) described the parasite from Oreochromis niloticus (57.5 μ m).

-The first symptom of heavy infection is the presence of white spots appear over the entire body "white spots disease".
+The first symptom of heavy infection, white spots appear over the entire body "white spots disease".
 Fins begin to fray, skin starts being eroded, gills are pale (anemia).
 Scales may detach, eyes sunken, fish hardly move followed by death (Lom and Dykova, 1992).